-My latest novella 'Examining Kitchen Cupboards' is now available for pre-order and will be published on December 7th 2019.
+My latest novella 'Examining Kitchen Cupboards' was published on December 7th 2019.

 Jill Hayes discovers that not all is as it seems in her new post as a college examinations administrator.
 When she turns whistle-blower and tries to report her findings to the authorities, she is horrified to discover that some people will stop at nothing to ensure her silence.